-- Make academic progress in all classes. - Detention(s) must be served prior to participation in all extracurricular activities.
-Coaches and parents will be notified by teachers of student detentions. - Students are not eligible to participate in any extracurricular activity during a period of suspension.d - Exemplify good character and teamwork - Demonstrate a continuing interest in personal improvement - Attend all practices and contests unless granted permission by the coach - Respect the integrity of others - Abide by the rules of the game in spirit and intent - Display good sportsmanship - Respect the rights and possessions of teammates, coaches, administrators and officials
+• Make academic progress in all classes.

+- Detention(s) must be served prior to participation in all extracurricular activities.
+Coaches and parents will be notified by teachers of student detentions. - Students are not eligible to participate in any extracurricular activity during a period of suspension - Exemplify good character and teamwork - Demonstrate a continuing interest in personal improvement - Attend all practices and contests unless granted permission by the coach - Respect the integrity of others - Abide by the rules of the game in spirit and intent - Display good sportsmanship - Respect the rights and possessions of teammates, coaches, administrators and officials

-SCHOOL ATTENDANCE ON DAYS OF COMPETITION
+SCHOOL ATTENDANCE ON DAYS OF SCHOOL EVENTS

-Athletes who miss school on the day of a competition may not play in the competition unless it is an excused absence as defined by district attendance policy.
-Students must attend at least half of school on the day of competition to play in an event that day.
+Students who miss school on the day of an event may not participate in the event unless it is an excused absence as defined by district attendance policy.
+Students must attend at least half of school on the day of the event to participate in the event that day.